Glossary

 A claim by a lender on the property of the borrower for payment of a debt.

-Life cap (Interest)
+Life cap (or Lifetime cap)

-Loan administration
+Loan administration (or Loan servicing)

 Loan application